This Homemade Coffee Cake is incredibly delicious, easy to make, moist, and topped with a cinnamon streusel topping. Perfect for dessert or breakfast!

 - Sour cream: Full-fat sour cream is best, but low-fat can be used as well.
 Feel free to substitute full-fat plain Greek yogurt, if desired.

 To make this cake, you’ll start out by making the streusel topping.
 To make the topping, you’ll whisk together some all-purpose flour, brown sugar, and cinnamon until well combined.
 Then add some cubed room temperature butter and cut it into the dry ingredients until it’s nice and crumbly like the picture above.

 You can either use a pastry cutter or fork to cut in the butter, either one works fine here.
 Once the streusel is mixed together, transfer it to the refrigerator to chill while you prepare the cake batter.

 To make the cake batter, you’ll start out by creaming together your butter and granulated sugar for about 4-5 minutes or until it’s light in color and fluffy.
 I typically love to use a mix of brown sugar and granulated sugar in recipes, but for this cake batter, we’ll only be using granulated sugar.

 Next, you’ll mix in some room temperature eggs one at a time and some pure vanilla extract.
-If you forget to set your eggs out ahead of time, simply place them in a bowl of warm water for 5-10 minutes to bring them to room temperature.
 I suggest stopping to scrape down the sides of your bowl at this point too just to make sure everything is well combined.